Table of Contents

 - Enter the following command, whilst in the root of the project to install selenium…

-1pipenv install selenium
+pipenv install selenium

 webdriver-manager